About clusters and index replication

 How to search a cluster

 You search a cluster the same way you would search any non-clustered group of indexers.
 You submit your searches through a search head.

 What happens behind the scenes is a bit different, though.
 Once you've submitted your search, the search head consults the master node to determine which peer nodes have the data that's needed to process the search.
 The search head then distributes the search tasks directly to those nodes.
 The nodes do their part and send their results back to the search head, which then consolidates the results and sends the results back to Splunk Web.
 From the user's standpoint, it's no different than searching any stand-alone indexer or non-clustered group of indexers.

 Before you go any further

 - How to configure indexers.
-In particular, see "How Splunk stores indexes", along with the other topics in this manual that describe managing indexes.
+In particular, see "How the indexer stores indexes", along with the other topics in this manual that describe managing indexes.

 - What a search head does.
-For an introduction to distributed search, see "About distributed search" in the Distributed Deployment manual.
+For an introduction to distributed search and search heads, see "About distributed search" in the Distributed Search manual.

 - How to use a forwarder to get data into an indexer.
 See "Use forwarders" in the Getting Data In manual.

 Clustered indexers have several different requirements from non-clustered indexers.
 It's important that you be aware of these issues before you migrate your indexers.
 For details, see "Key differences between clustered and non-clustered Splunk Enterprise deployments".
 Once you've read that material, go to "Migrate non-clustered indexers to a clustered environment" for details on the actual migration process.